Olympic Village: History

 For the first editions of the modern Olympic Games, between 1896 and 1920, there were no official living arrangements for athletes.
 Some athletes stayed in hotels or hostels, others in schools or barracks, and some even slept in the boats they had taken to the host city.

 The prototype for the Olympic Village comes from Pierre de Coubertin, then president of the International Olympic Committee.
 The "General Technical Rules" applicable to the 1924 Summer Games in Paris stipulated that "The Organising Committee for the Olympic Games is required to provide the athletes with accommodation, bedding and food, at a fixed rate which shall be set beforehand per person and per day" spent in Paris.

 As result, the organizers built wooden huts and established an accommodation centre near the Stade Olympique de Colombes called the "Olympic Village," allowing the various world teams to stay in the same location, under the same conditions, and with common services.
-The 1924 Summer Olympic Games in Paris functioned as a proof of concept for a Olympic Village.
+The 1924 Summer Olympic Games in Paris functioned as a proof of concept for an Olympic Village.
 The Olympic Village in Paris is regarded, alongside the 1936 Olympic Village in Berlin, as inaugural.
 Consideration was given to creating an Olympic Village ahead of the 1928 Games in Amsterdam, but the organizers opted for other solutions.

 Athletes assisting in the construction of the 1932 Olympic village, (left to right) Frank Wykoff, Vic Williams, Levi Casey, Bob Hall, Herman Brix, Hector Dyer and Buster Crabbe.